1-alex98/GifResponseBot/README.md

 # GifResponseBot
-Telegram bot that sends gifs on custon triggers
+Telegram bot that sends gifs on custom triggers